Waiting to confirm a pregnancy can be stressful for a first time mom, and even more so for those who’ve been trying for a while.

 Pregnancy is detected by measuring the amount of hCG in a woman’s system.

 HCG, or human chorionic gonadotropin, is known as the pregnancy hormone.
 According to UT Medical Center, “A woman’s body begins to produce hCG from cells in the developing placenta (tissue that nourishes a growing fetus) soon after implantation of a fertilized egg.”

 About 8 days after you ovulate, trace levels of hCG are present.
 So, technically, you could get a positive test result several days before your normal period would start.

 How soon can you take a test?

-For the most accurate test results, you’ll need to wait until a week after your first missed period.
+For the most accurate test results, you’ll need to wait until a week after your first missed period, or 7-12 days after implantation.
 This is when hCG levels are more detectable.